Algebraic relations between solutions of Painlev\'e equations: Introduction and notation

+The proof of the theorem will be completed in Propositions \ref{Naggy1} and \ref{Naggy2} below.
 Nagloo \cite{nagloo2015transformations} discusses B{\"a}cklund transformations and orthogonality in detail, explaining the relations between the ideas and their significance in the theory of Painlev\'e equations, and we refer the reader there for a complete account.
-But briefly, orthogonality of two Painlev\'e equations implies that there can be no algebraic relations between their solutions.
-Of course, this is related to a generalized form of the conjecture of Nagloo and Pillay, which we formulate more precisely below.
-Our results also allow for an analysis of nonorthogonality between pairs of equations in the same Painlev\'e family, where we prove, at least generically, that the Backl\"und transformations give all instances of nonorthogonality between Painlev\'e equations.
-This opens up the possibility of classifying algebraic relations between all solutions of Painlev\'e equations from the same family:
+But briefly, orthogonality of two Painlev\'e equations implies that there can be no algebraic relations between their solutions (even over any differential field $K$ extending $\m C(t)$).